 - Lastly: Ethical and Professional Standards (15-20% exam weight)

-For CFA Level 1, the flow of topics is arranged as:
+For CFA Level 1’s 2023 curriculum, the flow of topics is arranged as:

-- Tools → Asset Classes → Portfolio Management → Ethics, for 2022’s curriculum.
+- Tools → Asset Classes → Portfolio Management → Ethics

-The good news is, CFA Institute has confirmed that the design of the readings in each study session do not assume that the candidate approaches the study sessions in any particular order.
+The good news is, CFA Institute has confirmed that the design of the modules in each study session do not assume that the candidate approaches the study sessions in any particular order.

 With these in mind, we have developed our own study plan to ensure candidates have sufficient time to: